 She entered Smythe’s study while idly sweeping with a feather duster.
 With speed and skill, she located a wall safe and broke in after moments listening at the tumblers.
 “Good thing I used to do that at Daddy’s office during Christmastime to sneak a peek at my gifts!” she laughed.

-Sandy flipped through papers and smiled as she found a document proving that Cranston Smythe owned a radium-processing plant with an amazingly low budget for safety features.
-“He wants the environmental safety bill Tom is working on to die!” she realized.
+Sandy flipped through papers and smiled as she found a document proving that Cranston Smythe owned a radium-processing plant with an amazingly low budget for waste disposal.
+“He wants the conservation bill Tom is working on to die!” she realized.
 “He used Nazi costumes on that gang to throw off suspicion.”

 Hearing footsteps, she closed the safe and slipped the document down her uniform.
 She turned to dust away from the door as Smythe himself entered.
 She had seen him before in D.C. society.
 He was a handsome, middle-aged man with graying temples.